-Setting a password is an invaluable tool for managers to secure the Web Smart Switch.
+Setting a password is a invaluable tool for managers to secure the Web Smart Switch.
 After entering the old password and the new password two times, press Apply for the changes to take effect.

-If you forget the password, you can press the "Reset" button in the rear panel of the Switch.
+If you forget the password, press the "Reset" button in the front panel of the Switch, the current setting includes VLAN, Port Setting... etc. will be lost and the Switch will restore to the default setting.